evanshortiss/notable-git-sync-setup/README.md

 The configuration for the service is defined in the *plist.template.xml*.

 * Assumes a default `~/.ssh/id_rsa` SSH configuration for Git.
-* Logs are written to `/tmp/notable-sync.stdout` and `/tmp/notable-sync.stderr`.s
+* Logs are written to `/tmp/notable-sync.stdout` and `/tmp/notable-sync.stderr`.
 * Notes are synchronised to the Git repository every 10 minutes.
 * Fails on Git merge conflicts.
-If your notes are not syncing, this might be why.
+Are your notes are not syncing?
+This might be why.